 The Americans with Disabilities Act (ADA) covers both public and private universities; Section 504 of the Rehabilitation Act (Section 504) covers federally funded programs and services; and the Fair Housing Act (FHA) covers student housing and dormitories.
-However, most postsecondary institutions are covered by both the ADA and Section 504, and all three laws may apply to student housing.
+However, both the ADA and Section 504 cover most postsecondary institutions, and all three laws may apply to student housing.

 All new construction or alterations must comply with the 2010 ADA Standards for Accessible Design.

 - Private Universities: A private university shall remove architectural barriers in existing facilities, including communication barriers that are structural in nature, where such removal is readily achievable, i.e., easily accomplishable and able to be carried out without much difficulty or expense.
 Whether or not something is readily achievable depends on the overall financial resources of the university.

 - Some examples of barrier removal include installing ramps; making curb cuts in sidewalks and entrances; repositioning shelves; and rearranging tables, chairs, vending machines, display racks, and other furniture.

 - Public Universities: A public entity shall operate all services, programs, and activities so that the service, program, or activity, when viewed in its entirety, is readily accessible to and usable by individuals with disabilities.
 This does not necessarily mean that a public entity must make all of its existing facilities accessible to and usable by individuals with disabilities.

 - Accommodation Idea: When barrier removal is not readily achievable or otherwise not required by law, a public or private postsecondary institution might need to make other accommodations to grant access to a student with a disability.
 One accommodation may be to relocate the class into an accessible building or classroom.